fred-framework/dart/docs/example.md

 			reg = <0x43c10000 0x10000>;
 		};
 	};
-};
 ```

 ### Example with two partitions and FRED

 In this example we show how to run DART with two partitions where each partition has only one slot.
-Two IPs from *DART IPs* are used: `sub_vec` and `sum_vec`.
+Two IPs from *DART IPs* are used: `sum_vec` and `sub_vec`.
 This step-by-step tutorial assumes partitioning mode OFF and FPGA=pynq.
 A [Pynq board](https://digilent.com/reference/programmable-logic/pynq-z1/start) is required to run the example in the FPGA.
 We are also assuming that the FRED server is already installed in the FPGA.

 #### Running DART